Chapter 18 – Insurance

 18.4 Medical and Dental Programs

 The University offers to faculty and staff members a selection of medical and dental programs.
-Membership is open to eligible faculty and Professional and Scientific staff members on the first day of the month following their first day of employment.
-Merit staff are eligible for medical and dental insurances on the first of the month following 30 days of employment.
+Membership is open to eligible faculty and staff members on the first day of the month following their first day of employment.

 Medical and dental benefits are explained in detail in booklets furnished by the University Benefits Office, 120 University Services Building, or at https://hr.uiowa.edu/benefits.